ARTIST STATEMENT

 BIO

-Aileen Khuu is a multidisciplinary artist based in Denton, Texas, where she earned a BFA in studio arts from the University of North Texas in 2025.
-In her undergrad years, Aileen was involved in the Denton art community across spaces such as the Denton Maker Center, The Art Room, and the Greater Denton Arts Council, where she would assist in running studio spaces, share her knowledge of different mediums, and support other creatives overall by offering her time and experience.
-Aileen is currently expanding her connections to the Dallas-Fort Worth community to continue growing as an early emerging artist and support other creatives.
+Aileen Khuu (b.
+2004) is a multidisciplinary artist based in Dallas, Texas, working primarily with paper pulp sculptures.
+She earned her BFA in Studio Arts from the University of North Texas in 2025.
+During her undergraduate studies, she was actively involved in the Denton art community through spaces such as the Denton Maker Center, The Art Room, and the Greater Denton Arts Council where she supported studio operations and fellow artists by offering her time and experience.
+Since graduating, Aileen has expanded her presence in the Dallas–Fort Worth arts community.
+She is currently a member of the McDermott Fellows Cohort 2, works at the Dallas Museum of Art, and continues to exhibit throughout the DFW metroplex.